Calendar of Events

 And please take 30 seconds to sign our petition.

-In the Spirit of Science: New Year, New Investigations
+In the Spirit of Science: How to Get Rid of Ghosts

 In the Spirit of Science is a monthly video podcast on topics related to ongoing paranormal research at the Merchant’s House.
 Using the scientific method, with unbiased observation and systematic experimentation, this research is building a better understanding of the strange and fascinating phenomena experienced by staff, volunteers, and visitors at “Manhattan’s Most Haunted House” (The New York Times).